"Fighter" director tackles mental illness in "Silver Linings"

 The film's blend of family drama, comedy and unlikely romance has earned early praise from critics.

-The Hollywood Reporter described the film as "wonderful" and said Russell "brings out the best in a superlative cast led by Bradley Cooper and Jennifer Lawrence, both of them showing unexpected colors."
+The Hollywood Reporter described the film as "wonderful" and said Russell "brings out the best in a superlative cast led by Bradley Cooper and Jennifer Lawrence, both of them showing unexpected colours."

 Screen Daily praised the "the brave, resonant performances" from Cooper and a "never-better Jennifer Lawrence."